We did it

 There it was, suspended like the moon above a new oasis.
 A football, soaring through the clouds, begging for greatness.

-Time stood still on the verdant slopes of Wembley Stadium.
+Time stood still on the luscious plains of Wembley Stadium.
 Eighty minutes and four seconds.
 A world of bug-eyed anticipation.

 Down beneath us, the Boreham Wood goalkeeper got a hand to the ball, but he could not quell the tide of our desperate ambition.
 It bobbled and veered in slow motion.
 Sucked in by our quaking hope, that fateful ball crept over the goaline and into the net.